 Mammals are vertebrate animals which possess sweat glands to regulate heat in the body as these creatures are warm-blooded.
-Mammals have placenta in which the undeveloped offspring is reared and fed with nourishments and is usually inside the “womb” of the females of this class.
+Mammals have a placenta in which the undeveloped offspring are reared and fed with nourishment and is usually inside the “womb” of the females of this class.

-Marsupials are a sub-class of the mammal family and most of its members can be found in Australia such as the kangaroo, wombats, Tasmanian devils and koala.
-These animals give birth to a live but undeveloped young which is then placed to a pouch.
-This pouch is present in marsupials and the undeveloped young are given nourishment and further development takes place in that pouch, outside the mother’s womb.
+Marsupials are a sub-class of the mammal family where most of its members such as the kangaroo, wombats, Tasmanian devils and koala that can be found in Australia New Guinea and South America.
+These animals give birth to a live offspring, but they keep undeveloped young ones inside a pouch.
+Hence, they are pouched mammals.

-What is the difference between Mammal and Marsupial
+What is the Difference Between Mammal and Marsupial?